This guidance is for people in government who need to design charts.

 You should give the specific data source for each chart and link directly to it if you can.
 Avoid stating things like ‘Office for National Statistics’ and then linking to the website homepage.
 You should help users find the data.

 As with titles, this text should be in the body text of the page and not part of the chart image.

 It is best practice to provide source information in the following format: [organisation] – [publication or source of data], for example “Office for National Statistics – Annual Survey of Hours and Earnings”.

 It is best practice to provide the data displayed in each chart as an accessible data download.
 Providing data downloads improves the transparency of our data visualisations and allows people to accurately recreate our charts for their own needs.

 Providing an accessible data download is a necessity if it is going to act as the alternative text for your chart.
 More information on alternative text can be found in our ‘Making analytical publications accessible’ guidance.

-The data download should be linked to underneath each chart.
+You should link to a data download underneath each chart.
 The file type and size should be included in the link.

 The text used in the link to the data download should be specific and should not be identical to other links on the same webpage.
 Using multiple identical links that lead to different places on the same webpage can be very confusing for screen reader users.

 For example avoid repeatedly using ‘Download the data’.
 Either state the title of the chart, or the figure number.
 For example: ‘Download the data for number of people living in single person households’ or ‘Download the data for figure 1’.